Transitions Abroad Home. Transitions Abroad Home.

 Recharging Batteries

-I have come a long way since my initial fascination with that small desk globe way back when, not only in miles, but also in personal development.
-And yet, so much still remains to be discovered!
+I have come a long way since my initial fascination with that small desk globe, not only in miles but also in personal development.
+And yet, so much remains to be discovered!

 “I have not been everywhere,” writer and activist Susan Sontag once said, “but it is on my list!”
-As for my own list, my travel bug does not seem to go away any time soon, so my bags will be packed again shortly.
+As for my list, my travel bug does not seem to go away soon, so I will pack my bags again shortly.

 Onward to another destination...